cpp-tutor/pseudocode-compiler/README.md

 $ sudo a2enmod cgi
 ```

-possibly with `sudo a2ensite ...` too.
+possibly with `sudo a2ensite ...` and restarting the `apache2` service too.
 See your distro's documentation.

 Windows needs Internet Information Services (IIS) Manager to be enabled and set up together with a permissions rule for the executable binary, see documentation for your version of Windows (tested under Windows 10).
 Note that **some editing of `pseudocode.html` is necessary**: `/cgi-bin/psc?` needs to be changed to `./psc.exe?` (note the `.`), assuming that the utility is located in the same directory as the web-page.